alttch/atasker/doc/collections.rst

 Task collections are useful when you need to run a pack of tasks e.g. on program startup or shutdown.
-Currently collections support running task functions only either in a foreground (one-by-one) or as a threads.
+Currently collections support running task functions only either in a foreground (one-by-one) or as the threads.

 Function priority can be specified either as *TASK_\** (e.g. *TASK_NORMAL*) or as a number (lower = higher priority).